momikadragoner/devops-assignment/README.md

-# Gitea on Azure App Service — DevOps Assignment
+# Gitea on Azure App Service - DevOps Assignment

 ## Application

-**[Gitea](https://gitea.io)** — self-hosted, open-source Git service (like GitHub) with a full web frontend and a PostgreSQL backend database.
+**[Gitea](https://gitea.io)** self-hosted, open-source Git service (like GitHub) with a full web frontend and a PostgreSQL backend database.

-> Not in the example list: eShopOnWeb, Pet Store, Online Boutique, Sock Shop. ✅

 ---